whyboris/utilitarianism.net/content/glossary.md

 _→ Main article:_ [_Theories of well-being: hedonism_](/theories-of-wellbeing#hedonism)

-Hedonism is the view that wellbeing consists in, and only in, the balance of positive over negative conscious experiences.
+Hedonism is the view that well-being consists in, and only in, the balance of positive over negative conscious experiences.
 For hedonism the only things good in and of themselves are the experiences of positive conscious states, such as enjoyment and pleasure; and the only things bad in and of themselves are the experiences of negative conscious states, such as misery and pain.

 The hedonistic conception of happiness is broad: It covers not only paradigmatic instances of sensual pleasure—such as the experiences of eating delicious food or having sex—but also other positively valenced experiences, such as the experiences of solving a problem, reading a novel, or helping a friend.
 Hedonists claim that all these experiences are _intrinsically_ valuable, which means they are valuable in and of themselves.
 Other goods, such as wealth, health, justice, fairness and equality are also valued by hedonists, but they are valued _instrumentally_.
 This means they are valued to the extent that they affect the conscious experience of individuals, rather than being valued in and of themselves.

-The two main alternatives to hedonism are [_desire theories_](/theories-of-wellbeing#desire-theories), according to which only the satisfaction of desires or preferences matters for an individual’s wellbeing, and [_objective list theories_](/theories-of-wellbeing#objective-list-theories), which propose a list of items that constitute wellbeing.
+The two main alternatives to hedonism are [_desire theories_](/theories-of-wellbeing#desire-theories), according to which only the satisfaction of desires or preferences matters for an individual’s well-being, and [_objective list theories_](/theories-of-wellbeing#objective-list-theories), which propose a list of items that constitute well-being.
 This list can include conscious experiences or satisfied preferences, but it rarely stops there; ethicists commonly argue that the objective list includes art, knowledge, love, friendship, and more.

 </details>